 Another important set of laws that may affect a car accident claim is comparative vs. contributory negligence.
 Arizona is a comparative negligence state, meaning more than one party could share fault for an accident and still receive compensation.
 In a contributory negligence state, a plaintiff’s partial fault for an accident will bar him or her entirely from obtaining a compensation award.
 Most states have transitioned to comparative negligence laws.

 Even if you have the right to file a lawsuit after a car accident in Arizona, comparative negligence could impact your claim.
 The defendant may allege you were partially responsible for the auto accident and therefore deserve less compensation.
 If the courts find you were partially at-fault, they will reduce your recovery by your percentage of negligence.
 Ten percent (10%) fault, for example, would reduce your award by 10%.
 Since Arizona uses pure comparative fault laws, you could still be eligible for recovery even at 99% fault.

 Navigating Arizona’s fault and comparative fault laws may take assistance from an attorney.
 A car accident lawyer may be able to minimize your degree of comparative fault or eliminate it using evidence related to your car accident of the other party’s fault.
 This could maximize your compensation award during a car accident lawsuit or insurance claim.
-If you need to take your car accident case to court, a lawyer can help you with complicated legal processes.
+If you need to take your car accident case to court, contact a lawyer who can help you with the complicated legal processes.